Anomaly (Lecrae album): Promotion

 On June 20, Lecrae unveiled the artwork of the album, which shows the face of the rapper in 3D.
-In July, Lecrae tweeted that the album's release would be pushed back to September 9, and unveiled the track listing.
+In July, he tweeted that the album's release would be pushed back to September 9, and unveiled the track listing.
 On July 22, Lecrae released a video explaining the album's title.

 Concerts and touring

-On September 18, 2014, Lecrae was a guest on NBC's The Tonight Show Starring Jimmy Fallon where he performed several times throughout the show with The Roots.
+On September 18, 2014, Lecrae was a guest on NBC's The Tonight Show Starring Jimmy Fallon, and performed several times throughout the show with The Roots.

 Lecrae launched the Anomaly tour in support of the album, accompanied by Andy Mineo and DJ Promote.
 Started on October 3, 2014, the tour ran through November 21, stopping at 30 cities throughout the United States.
-It included a stop in Phoenix, Arizona at the annual charity concert Bubba's Bash, sponsored by golfer Bubba Watson, which featured, in addition to Lecrae and his tour roster, the artists Britt Nicole, Thi'sl, Fedel, and Judah Smith.
+It included a stop in Phoenix, Arizona, at the annual charity concert Bubba's Bash, sponsored by golfer Bubba Watson, which featured, in addition to Lecrae and his tour roster, the artists Britt Nicole, Thi'sl, Fedel, and Judah Smith.
 The tour met with such success that three more stops were added before it concluded on November 21.
-In January 2015, Lecrae announced a second leg of the tour that started in April 2015.
+In January 2015, Lecrae announced a second leg of the tour, which started that April.